lisawilliams/lisa/_posts/2024-04-07-the-road-to-marriage-podcast.md

+<br><br><br>

 1. ["Goodridge vs. Department of Public Health," Massachusetts Supreme Judicial Court, Nov.
 18, 2003](http://masscases.com/cases/sjc/440/440mass309.html).
 2. ["Boston's Innovation Trail showcases innovations," GBH News, Aug.
-7, 2023].
+7, 2023](https://www.wgbh.org/news/local/2023-06-05/bostons-innovation-trail-showcases-scientific-breakthroughs-past-and-present).
 Documenting every item in the list would create more footnotes than would benefit the reader but if you are interested, it is an entertaining Google rabbit hole.
 3. ["Obergefell v.
 Hodges," Supreme Court of The United States, Jun.
 26, 2016](https://www.oyez.org/cases/2014/14-556).
 4. [Bomb threat at Reading public library targets LGBTQ event attendees.
 March 23, 2024, NBC Boston](https://www.nbcboston.com/news/local/bomb-threat-disrupts-pride-event-at-reading-public-library/3317417/)
 5. [FBI arrests Mass. woman charged with bomb threat against Boston's Children's Hospital, GBH News, Sep.
 2022](https://www.wgbh.org/news/local/2022-09-15/fbi-arrests-mass-woman-charged-with-bomb-threat-against-boston-childrens-hospital)
 6. [Record number of anti-LGBTQ bills introduced in 2022, CNN](https://www.cnn.com/politics/anti-lgbtq-plus-state-bill-rights-dg/index.html)
 7. My partner says I do not know how to vacation, and any reasonable observer would have to admit she has a point.